The Navy & Me

-Love Top Gun.
-Loved Kelly McGinnis’s seamed stockings and Tom Cruise’s derring-do.
-But the Navy wasn't on my radar until I received an invitation from the U.S. Navy’s Leaders To Sea program to spend two days on the USS Nimitz and Top Gun became personal.
+Loved Top Gun.
+Loved Kelly McGillis’s seamed stockings and Tom Cruise’s derring-do.
+But the Navy wasn't on my radar until I received an invitation from the U.S. Navy’s Leaders To Sea program to spend two days on the USS Nimitz.
+That's when Top Gun became personal.
 What I thought was going to be an ‘excellent adventure’ turned out to be a humbling lesson in pride and purpose, freedom and American exceptionalism.

 HOW IT STARTED